 My first exposure to mosaics, around age 10, was thanks to a family friend who had refinished an old coffee table by mosaicking the top with tiny ceramic tiles.
 I thought it was the most beautiful thing I had ever seen!
 She gave me the leftover tiles, two pairs of clippers, and the remaining can of horrifically fumed floor-tile glue.
 My parents had unsuccessfully been trying to interest me in some form of athletics or art or something (okay, anything!) and when it became evident I had found something that captured my entire attention, they were willing to support me to the point of researching appropriate methods, substrates, adhesives, grouts, etc. As this was in a time before the internet, the research involved books, lots of books.
 It also involved wall and floor tile from the local hardware store.....

 As years progressed, I became distracted from mosaics and focused on schooling, marriage and career.
-Fast forward to one day when I was particularly frustrated with my 30 year vocation -> my wonderful husband reminded me of the long sealed-up box in the basement.
+Fast forward to one day when I was particularly frustrated with my then 30 year vocation -> my wonderful husband reminded me of the long sealed-up box in the basement.
 Opening it, I was instantly transported and reunited with an old best friend – and instant stress relief!
 By this point, the internet was blossoming and we could instantly see pictures of other incredible mosaic creations, join groups, connect with like-minded people, WOW!
 Game changer!!!
 New materials, new methods, new processes, wonderful classes and valuable workshops!

 Trish Collins , Mosaicist.
 Sooke (near Victoria), B.C., Canada

 Grateful to live and work on the traditional territories of the Coast Salish and Nuu-Chah-Nulth peoples, specifically T’Sou-ke Nation, Scia’new Nation and Pacheedaht Nation.